kaby76/Piggy/README.md

 There are no magic switches and no magic type maps.
 You control what is output using templates with embedded C# code using <? and ?> using data obtained via [Clang AST matchers](http://clang.llvm.org/docs/LibASTMatchersReference.html).

-This code would not be possible if not for others who have each worked on a small part of the problem.
+This tool does not read DLLs for P/Invoke generation, only the headers.

-So, I'd like to acknowledge the following:
+This code is very loosely derived from the following:
 * [SWIG](http://swig.org/), the original pinvoke generator.
 * [ClangSharp](https://github.com/Microsoft/ClangSharp) [(Mukul Sabharwal; mjsabby)](https://github.com/mjsabby),
  and [CppSharp](https://github.com/mono/CppSharp), which use Clang AST visitors.